Nicolas Winding Refn: Unrealized projects

 In 2005, it was reported that Refn would co-write a screenplay with Nicholas St. John titled Billy's People.
 Following the box office disasters of his films Bleeder (1999) and Fear X (2003), Refn scrapped the project.

 In 2009, Refn expressed high interest in developing a film biopic of notorious English occultist Aleister Crowley, with Bronson star Tom Hardy in the lead role.
 Refn admitted to not knowing anything about the life of the magician and referred to Crowley as a "Satan-worshipping cult personality".
 That year, he became attached to direct Jekyll, a modern retelling of Strange Case of Dr Jekyll and Mr Hyde with Keanu Reeves set to play the titular roles.
 Refn wanted the film to take place "in modern America and use as much credible science as possible."
 However, in February 2010, he dropped out of the project in order to work on Drive.

 In 2010, Refn planned to direct Paul Schrader's script The Dying of the Light with Harrison Ford and Channing Tatum as the leads.
 However, in February 2010, Refn exited the project.
 In September 2011 during promotion for Drive, he claimed that Ford did not want his character to die, causing the film production to fall apart.
 Schrader directed the film, which starred Nicolas Cage and Anton Yelchin in the Ford and Tatum roles.
 Following its release, Refn joined with Schrader, Cage, and Yelchin in protesting the studio's final edit of the project, which was not to Schrader's original vision.
 Tatum originally wanted Refn to direct Magic Mike, which came to be directed by Steven Soderbergh and released in 2012.
-That year, Refn was attached a remake of the 1980s crime show The Equalizer starring Denzel Washington until the deal with Sony fell through.
+That year, Refn was attached to a remake of the 1980s crime show The Equalizer starring Denzel Washington, until the deal with Sony fell through.
 The adaptation The Equalizer ended up being directed by Antoine Fuqua and released in 2014.

 Refn wanted to cast Drive actress Christina Hendricks as Wonder Woman, but later focused on Batgirl instead.

 In July 2016, Refn revealed that he had turned down the offer to direct the James Bond movie Spectre.
 The following month, he announced on Twitter that his next project would be titled The Avenging Silence, calling it "Ian Fleming + William Burroughs + NWR = The Avenging Silence" and posted images for Fleming's novel Dr. No and for Burroughs's novel The Soft Machine.
 Producer Lene Borglum described the purported plot as: "[A] former European spy [accepts] a mission from a Japanese businessman to take down the head of a Yakuza boss in Japan".